susam/cfrs/README.md

 ------------

-This web-based implementation of CFR[] is not going to support rendering complete CFR[] code embedded in the URL, say, as a fragment identifier.
-Such features often leads to misuse.
+This web-based implementation of CFR[] is not going to support rendering arbitrary CFR[] code embedded in the URL, say, as a fragment identifier.
+Such features often lead to misuse.
 A possible misuse could be someone sending direct links to this implementation with cleverly crafted code embedded in the link such that it draws an offensive or illegitimate text or picture on the canvas.
 Such an